AngShengJun/hackathon/README.md

 Based on the dataset provided in Kaggle on 2015 Traffic data, use the appropriate algorithms and models to find out the top 5 most obvious patterns from this data

+___

+Administrative Notes:

+## Important

+**Datasets** are within the `archive` folder.
+As gitHub has a file size limitation of 25MB, the **traffic dataset is split into several files**. **After downloading the `archive` folder**, `archive`, please navigate into the archive folder, **do the following**:

+1. Right-click on the 1st file, `dot_traffic_2015.txt.gz.gz.001`

+2. Select `7-Zip`, followed by **extract to "dot_traffic_2015.txt.gz\"

+3. A folder named `dot_traffic_2015.txt.gz` will be created within the `archive` folder

+4. Please procced to run the jupyter notebook

+**Saved model** In interest of time, the best performing model is saved as `bestModel.sav` pickle file.

+Alternative code cells are provided along with prompters within the Jupyter notebook for readers to load the pickled model should the tuning of the model take too long to complete.

 ---

 **Jupyter Notebook Organization**